-Reports of extreme weather conditions and natural disasters is on the rise.
+Reports of extreme weather conditions and natural disasters are on the rise.
 Just this summer (April 2018 – present) we’ve seen over 2,000 wildfires in BC which have burned over 1 million hectares of land.
 Aside from fires, BC is constantly on the red alert for flooding and storms too.
 What havoc can be wreaked upon your property?
 Here are a few tips to help keep you, your family, and your property safe despite unforeseen events.

 Be Aware and Get Prepared for Common BC Natural Disasters

 Once the inferno is extinguished, the battle is not over.
-We’re left with the aftereffects including erosion, landslides due to loss of vegetation, and potentially tainted water due to debris.
+We’re left with the after effects including erosion, landslides due to loss of vegetation, and potentially tainted water due to debris.

 - Comply with fire bans and restrictions